 The reason we’re running out of time to repeal this law is because the only government willing to do so is the one currently in power.
 With the country deeply divided on how the Covid-19 pandemic has been handled, a fresh call for national elections is likely and there’s also a very real possibility that the current government will lose and that the political party that created and imposed Ley Mordaza will return to power.

 Let’s convert and channel the energy that the global BLM movement has harnessed into local issues of systemic racism.
-Repealing Ley Mordaza will finally give us the freedom to scrutinise Spain’s historic culture of institutionalised discrimination, and its current and archived incidences of police violence, so that we can defend, without fear, the members of our society that have suffered under it.
+Repealing Ley Mordaza will give us the freedom to scrutinise Spain’s institutional discrimination as well as its current and archived incidences of police violence, so that we can defend, without fear, the members of our society that have suffered under it.

 - Hashtags against the ‘Gag’ Law: #StopLeyAbusosPoliciales #StopLeyMordaza